Labour analgesia (epidural, cse)

 • Dural puncture (~1%) → post-dural puncture headache (may require blood patch)

-• Hypotension (usually mild; treatable)
+• Hypotension (usually mild, treatable)

 • Prolonged second stage of labour and increased likelihood of instrumental delivery